-- Applications of intelligent transport systems (ITS) as regards the driver and the vehicle and the development of interfaces as regards the information of the users,
+- Applications of Cooperative - Intelligent Transport Systems (C-ITS) and Advanced Driver Assistance Systems (ADAS) as regards the driver and the vehicle and the development of interfaces as regards the information/warning of the users (drivers, riders, VRUs),

-- Advanced driver and vehicles simulation systems,
+- Advanced driver/rider and vehicles’ simulation systems,

-- Road Safety (from the vehicle and driver perspective),
+- Road Safety for the driver/riderand VRU,

 Laboratory A1: –Road Safety and Security

-Responsible: L. Gaitanidou
+Head: L. Gaitanidou

-This lab develops and evaluates systems for the safety and security promotion of the system driver – vehicle (all vehicles with emphasis on road vehicles), including applications of Information and Communication Technologies (within the Intelligent Transport Systems context) in these areas.
+This lab develops and evaluates systems for the safety and security promotion of the driver – vehicle system (all vehicles with emphasis on road vehicles), including applications of Information and Communication Technologies (within the Intelligent Transport Systems context) in these areas.

-- Developing and studying driver/rider behaviour models, as well as tools and processes for its improvement in terms of safety (i.e. multimedia tools and driving/riding simulators for training), books and educational content related to life-long training in safe transport of all road participants.
+Developing and studying driver/rider behaviour models, as well as tools and processes for its improvement in terms of safety (i.e. multimedia tools and driving/riding simulators for training), books and educational content related to life-long training in safe transport of all road participants.

 - Comfort and ergonomics of in-vehicle systems;

-- Biomechanics and bio-kinetics of road users.
+- Biomechanics and bio-kinetics of road users;

 - Promoting road safety in general, through educational-training campaigns for the drivers, studies for the safe use of road infrastructures as well as their evaluation in terms of safety audits, etc.